cipher098/url-tweet-feed/README.rst

 1. Clone the Repository in your Local Machine
     $ git clone https://github.com/cipher098/url-tweet-feed.git
 2. Create virtualenv.
+3. Go to project directory:
-6. cd url_tweets
+    $ cd url_tweets
-3. Install requirements using command:
+4. Install requirements using command:
     $ pip install -r requirements/local.txt
-4. For sending email using gmail smtp setup will be required, follow first 3 steps in this link to do setup in gmail:
+5. For sending email using gmail smtp setup will be required, follow first 3 steps in this link to do setup in gmail:
     :target: https://support.cloudways.com/configure-gmail-smtp/
-5. To run this project twitter developer keys will be required, if you're not having them please apply for them before proceeding to steps below.
+6. To run this project twitter developer keys will be required, if you're not having them please apply for them before proceeding to steps below.
-5. Create .env file in url_tweets directory and add these variables with proper value:
+7. Create .env file in url_tweets directory and add these variables with proper value:
 ::
     POSTGRES_HOST=localhost
     POSTGRES_DB=<db_name>